Division of Administrative Services

-The Office of Contracts accomplishes this task by procuring services necessary to directly support the youth entrusted to DJJ through directly awarded contracts (non-competively procured).
+The Office of Contracts accomplishes this task by procuring services necessary to directly support the youth entrusted to DJJ through directly awarded contracts (non-competitively procured).
 As an Agency of the State of Georgia, DJJ is required by the Official Code of Georgia (O.C.G.A) to follow the procurement rules established by the Georgia Department of Administrative Services` State Purchasing Division`s Georgia Procurement Manual.

-OFFICE OF TECHNOLOGY AND INFORMATION SERVICES
+OFFICE OF REAL ESTATE MANAGEMENT AND BUILDING SERVICES

 OFFICE OF ENGINEERING

 The Engineering and Construction team’s mission is to address the needs outlined in DJJ’s strategic plan for growth and development and its challenges by meeting the maintenance and repair needs in the agency's aging facilities.

 The Office of Assets and Property Management’s mission is to establish operational procedures to account for agency assets.
 The Department of Juvenile Justice currently has approximately 37,000 total assets consisting of state-owned assets, leased computers and vehicles, state-owned vehicles and an assortment of office furnishings.